binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 This comes under the [OWASP Top 10 A7 Missing Function Level Access Control](https://www.owasp.org/index.php/Top_10_2013-A7-Missing_Function_Level_Access_Control)

 Often websites will allow access to certain resources so long as the request was referred from a specific page defined by the `referer` header.
 The referrer (spelled `referer`) field in HTTP requests can be intercepted and modified, so it is not a good idea to use it for authentication or authorisation.
+The Social Engineering Toolkit (SET) also exploits the `referer` header, as discussed in the hands on hack within the Spear Phishing section of Identify Risks in Fascicle 0.

 ![](images/HandsOnHack.png)